oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/ask-em-hol-ocw25.md

     ![Add remote host to remote agent](ask-em-images/remote-agent/add-remote-host-addition.png " ")

-11. On the Add Remote Host Target review screen, verify the details just entered but **do not** click on Submit.
+11. On the Add Remote Host Target review screen, verify the details just entered.

+    **Do not click on Submit.**

     ![Final Review Screen](ask-em-images/remote-agent/add-remote-host-target-review.png " ")

-## Task 2A: Ask EM assistant for Monitoring
+## Task 2A: Ask EM Assistant: Monitoring

 The Ask EM Assistant (Ask EM) is a GenAI-powered feature that helps you troubleshoot issues, visualize insights, and make informed decisions to boost operational efficiency and provide documentation references.
 Ask EM requires a connection to the Oracle Cloud Infrastructure (OCI).

-Note: For this task, results may vary.
+**Note: For this task, results may vary.**

 1. Log into Enterprise Manager using the credentials **emadmin/welcome1**.